-Chief Executive of NERA since its inception in 2016, Miranda brings a deep and broad range of energy and resources industry experiences, skills and capabilities.
+CEO of NERA since its inception in 2016, Miranda brings a deep and broad range of energy and resources industry experience, skills and capabilities.
 Her leadership of NERA is bringing together the country’s best minds from technology, research and enterprise to achieve NERA’s vision of Australia as a global energy powerhouse, a sought-after destination of investment and leading source of knowledge and solutions.

 Polly is responsible for supporting the CEO and General Managers at NERA on commercial, business strategy, business risk and business administration issues.
 She manages the stakeholder engagement strategy, communications plan, branding and coordinates statutory reporting to the Commonwealth.